Nuance of Sky: Edgar Heap of Birds Invites Spirit Objects to Join His Art Practice

 3Edgar Heap of Birds, interview with author, 18 October 2012.

-For more information about the "Native Hosts" installation, visit "Pitzer College's art+environment Program Unveils Edgar Heap of Birds Artwork" and download the map of the installation.
+For more information about the "Native Hosts" installation, visit "Pitzer College's art+environment Program Unveils Edgar Heap of Birds Artwork".

 Watch Edgar Heap of Birds talk about the "Native Hosts" installation.